-Danfoss can accept no responsibility for possible errors in catalogues, brochures and other printed material.
-Danfoss reserves the right to alter its products without notice.
-This also applies to products already on order provided that such alterations can be made without subsequential changes being necessary in specifications already agreed.
+Danfoss shall not be responsible for any errors in catalogs, brochures or other printed material.
+Danfoss reserves the right to alter its products at any time without notice, provided that alterations to products already on order shall not require material changes in specifications previously agreed upon by Danfoss and the Purchaser.
 All trademarks in this material are property of the respective companies.
 Danfoss and the Danfoss logotype are trademarks of Danfoss A/S. All rights reserved.